 Marble Falls High School Students Awarded with Academic Honors from College Board National Recognition Programs

-Marble Falls High School (MFHS) students have earned academic honors from the College Board National Recognition Programs.
+Marble Falls, TX – Marble Falls ISD students have earned academic honors from the College Board National Recognition Programs.
 These National Recognition Programs grant underrepresented students with academic honors that can be included on college and scholarship applications and connect students with universities across the country, helping them meaningfully connect to colleges and stand out during the admissions process.
-Colleges and scholarship programs identify students awarded National African American, Latino/Hispanic, Indigenous and/or Rural/Small Town Recognition through College Board’s Student Search Service.
+Colleges and scholarship programs identify students awarded National African American, Hispanic, Indigenous and/or Rural/Small Town Recognition through College Board’s Student Search Service.
+The following students are receiving recognition:

-Eligible students are be invited to apply during their sophomore or junior year and are awarded at the beginning of the next school year.
+Eligible students have been invited to apply during their sophomore or junior year and are awarded at the beginning of the following school year.
 Students receive their awards in time to include them on their college and scholarship applications.